 Sickle cell Disease

-Sickle cell disease is a relatively common genetic disorder – around one in 10 African-Americans is a carrier for the sickle cell trait.
+Sickle cell disease is a relatively common genetic disorder that IVF & Genetic testing (PGT-M) can help prevent – around one in 10 African-Americans is a carrier for this trait.
 Other groups can carry sickle cell trait as well, including Hispanics, Caribbean, South Americans, Central Americans, and those from certain parts of Europe, including Italy and Greece.
-In addition to working with patients who carry the sickle cell trait, at PFC we also work with patients who have sickle cell disease.
-Advancements in the field of genetic testing have made it possible for sickle cell carriers to avoid passing on the condition to their children.
+In addition to working with patients who carry this trait, at PFC we also work with patients who have sickle cell disease.
+Advancements in the field of genetic testing have made it possible for carriers to avoid passing on the condition to their children.

 Sickle cell disease (SCD) is an inherited blood disorder in which red blood cells may become sickle-shaped and harden.
-For a baby to be born with sickle cell disease, both parents have the sickle cell trait or, one parent has the sickle trait and the other parent has another abnormal hemoglobin trait.
+For a baby to be born with this disease, both parents have the trait or, one parent has the trait and the other parent has another abnormal hemoglobin trait.
 Sickle cell disease is not contagious, and there is no universal cure.

 Sickle Cell trait (AS) is an inherited condition in which both hemoglobin A and S are produced in the red blood cells.
 Sickle cell trait is not a type of sickle cell disease.
 People with sickle cell trait are generally healthy and often do not know that they have it.